Rogomi/Traxion-ProjectLego-TechDoc/web-backend.md

     - `addEditBookingLimit` - process the adding and updating the booking limit of a project
     - `deleteBookingLimit` - process the deleting of booking limit of a certain project
     - `getBookingLimits` - handles the retrieval of list of projects with their corresponding limit
+    - `getAdvancedProjectLists` - handles the retrieval of list of projects with more details and fields
+    - `getProjectPhotos` - handles the retrieval of list of project photos
+    - `getProjectPlans` - handles the retrieval of list of project plans
+    - `getProjectMilestone` - handles the retrieval of project milestone
+    - `getConstructionProgress` - handles the retrieval of construction progress of project building
+    - `uploadProjectPhotos` - process the uploading of project photos
+    - `deleteProjectPhoto` - process the deleting of project photo
+    - `setProjectDefaultPhoto` - process the marking of project default photo
+    - `unmarkProjectDefaultPhoto` - process the unmarking of project default photo
+    - `updateProjectAdminContact` - process the updating of project admin contact info
+    - `uploadProjectPlan` - process the uploading of project plan
+    - `deleteProjectPlan` - process the deleting of project plan
+    - `updateDescription` - process the updating of project plan description
+    - `saveConstructionProgress` - process the saving of construction progress
+    - `saveProjectMilestone` - process the saving of project milestone

+- **punchlistResolver.js** - Handles the connection to punchlists related data.
+    ##### Data/Methods
+    - `getPunchlists` - handles the retrieval of the list of punchlists
+    - `getPunchlistDetails` - handles the retrieval of punchlist details
+    - `getPunchlistItems` - handles the retrieval of punchlist items per punchlist
+    - `getPredefinedPunchlistItems` - phandles the retrieval of punchlist items template
+    - `savePunchlist` - process the saving of punchlist
+    - `processPunchlist` - process the processing of punchlist
+    - `cancelPunchlist` - process the cancelling of punchlist
+    - `getLatestToqPunchlist` - handles the retrieval of latest toq punchlist
+    - `getLatestBuyerPunchlist` - handles the retrieval of latest buyer punchlist
+    - `getUnitPunchlists` - handles the retrieval of list of punchlists by unit
+    - `downloadPunchlist` - handles the downloading of punchlist report
+    - `downloadPunchlistById` - handles the downloading of punchlist details in pdf format

 - **referenceStatusResolver.js** - Handles the connection to reference status related data.